StarRocks/starrocks/docs/en/administration/management/resource_management/spill_to_disk.md

 Follow these steps to enable intermediate result spilling:

-1. Specify the spill directory `spill_local_storage_dir`, which stores the spilled intermediate result, in the BE configuration file **be.conf**, and restart the cluster to allow the modification to take effect.
+1. Specify the local spill directory `spill_local_storage_dir`, which stores the spilled intermediate result on the local disk, in the BE configuration file **be.conf** or the CN configuration file **cn.conf**, and restart the cluster to allow the modification to take effect.

    ```Properties
    spill_local_storage_dir=/<dir_1>[;/<dir_2>]